phronmophobic/clj-cef/README.md

 We're typically spoiled by clojure libraries.
 Most libraries are made simple.
 They have worry free threading models.
 The JVM handles memory management.
 This is not one of those libraries. `clj-cef` is a thin wrapper around cef which has sharp edges.
 It also provides a huge amount of access and functionality that isn't really available otherwise.
 As much as possible, `clj-cef` tries to make correct code the path of least resistance while also providing as much access to the underlying functionality.
 If you have questions, drop by the #clj-cef channel on the clojurian's slack.

-Currently, clj-cef is only available on Mac OSX.
-If you'd like to see linux support, please vote or comment on [this issue](https://github.com/phronmophobic/clj-cef/issues/1).
+Currently, clj-cef will run on Mac OSX and linux.

 ## Naming